uktrade/digital-workspace-v2/docs/search.md

 In reality each query submitted by the user will result in at least 7 individual search operations, often 19, and perhaps more depending on filtering etc. These will be managed within a single query to OpenSearch, and turnaround times should not suffer as a result.

+Note that this means we have very large DSL strctures representing our search queries to OpenSearch.

 ### Single or multiple term; AND, OR and Phrase matching

-Searching for a single word or term is relatively simple; we want to search against each field and prioritise the fields with more importance, and where we have to use less processing (thereby giving priority to results that are exactly as typed by the suer, rather than e.g. word variants).
+Searching for a single word or term is relatively simple; we want to search against each field and prioritise the fields with more importance, and where we have to use less processing (thereby giving priority to results that are exactly as typed by the user, rather than e.g. word variants).

 When searching for terms containing multiple word we want to do all the above, but we also want to combine the words so that by default we search using *both* AND and OR strategies.
 Results for the AND search will be boosted higher than results for the OR search.